trezor/blockbook/docs/testing.md

    synchronization.
 Uses the same fixtures as ConnectBlocks.
 * `HandleFork` – Calls *db.SyncWorker.HandleFork* method that rolls back blockchain if a fork is detected.
 Test uses two sets of blocks with the same heights in fixtures.
-First set – with fake blocks – is synced initially, than *HandleFork* method is called and finally it is checked that index contain only blocks from second set – the real blocks.
+First set – with fake blocks – is synced initially, than *HandleFork* method is called and finally it is checked that index contain only blocks from second set – the real blocks. *Make sure that fake blocks have hashes of real blocks out of a sync range.
+It is important because Blockbook attempts to load these blocks and if it is unsuccessful the test fails.
+A good practice is use blocks with a height about 20 lower than `syncRanges.lower` and decreasing.*

 ### Back-end RPC integration tests